hsnlab/code-knowledge-graph/README.md

 - *URI* (optional): URI for the Neo4J data saving.
 - *user* (optional): Username for the Neo4J data saving.
 - *password* (optional): Password for the Neo4J data saving.
+- *project_language* (optional): Programming language of the project (e.g., "python", "cpp", "java").
+If not specified, the tool will attempt to auto-detect the language.
+Specifying the language ensures more accurate parsing and graph generation

 Returns:
 - *object*: Returns a collection of dataframes.